tatumroaquin/vwa-ssji/payload/Linux.md

 <h1 align="center">2 Persistence Stage</h2>

 ## 2.1 Webshell Backdoor
-Since our reverse shell is only a temporary foothold in the system, we can introduce a simple backdoor.
-So that we can access this system in the future and gain persistence.
+The reverse shell provides us the privilege of the compromised user, but it is a temporary foothold in the system.
+To gain persistence, we can introduce a webshell as a secondary entry into the system.

-The [webshell.js](webshell.js) file contains a snippet of code prepared in advance, which adds a webshell to the main NodeJS application.
+The [wity-webshell.js](./wity-webshell.js) and [tcs-webshell.js](./tcs-webshell.js) files contains a snippet of code prepared in advance, which adds a webshell to the NodeJS application.
+You must use the appropriate webshell file matching the name of the web app you are running.

+__Note:__ `tcs` = The Cutlery Shop, `wity` = What Is The Year

 ## 2.2 Creating Webshell File
 It is slightly inconvenient to create text files with very specific contents from a primitive reverse shell.
-Here are some of the techniques which I use to create malicious files on the server.
+Here are some of the techniques that I use to create malicious files on the server.

 ### Method 1 - Cat Command
-Using the `cat` linux command, create a file on the victim's server.
-By manually typing or pasting the contents of [webshell.js](./webshell.js) file excluding the `...` like so:
+Using the `cat` linux command create a file on the victim's server, by manually typing or pasting the contents of webshell file, excluding the `...` like so:
 ```
-cat > notavirus.js <<EOF
+(victim) $ cat > webshell.js <<EOF
 ...
 PASTE PAYLOAD HERE ...
 EOF
 ```
-__Note:__ Typing EOF will end the command make sure to paste the code before typing EOF at the end.
+__Note:__ Typing `EOF` will end the command make sure to paste the code before typing `EOF` at the end.

 ### Method 2 - File Download
 Host a web server from the `payload` directory
 ```
+(hacker) $ cd payload
 (hacker) $ php -S 0.0.0.0:5000
 ```
 Then use the reverse shell to download it on the victim's machine.